 You may choose a fixed annuity with a death benefit so that if you die before you get back what you paid into your contract, your beneficiary gets your premium plus any earnings, less any withdrawals or fees.

-A fixed annuity may help protect you against the risk of outliving your assets and provide a reliable
+A fixed annuity may help protect you against the risk of outliving your assets and provide a reliable retirement income stream for as long as you live, depending on the payout type you select.

 You can choose to receive income payments from your fixed annuity for a fixed period or a specified amount.
-You can also choose single life to get income for the rest of your life or joint life so your spouse continues to receive income after you die.
+You can choose single life to get income for the rest of your life or joint life so your spouse continues to receive income after you die.

-Low minimum
+6. Low minimum investment limits

 You may not be comfortable committing six figures to an annuity, especially if you haven't owned one before.
 Thrivent's fixed annuities have minimums as low as $5,000.